Machine Learning Model Optimization for Intelligent Edge

 4. Regularization

 One of the most common problem data science professionals face is to avoid overfitting.
 Avoiding overfitting can single-handedly improve your model’s performance.
 L1 and L2 (weight decay) are the most common types of regularization.
-These update the general cost function by adding another term known as the regularization term.
+These update the general function by adding another term known as the regularization term.
 Concretely;

 Cost function = Loss (say, binary cross entropy) + Regularization term